grammophone/Grammophone.IPLocation/README.md

 Consequently, the library contains a corresponding `AggregateLocationProviderFactory` implementation of `ILocationProviderFactory` to create `AggreegateLocationProvider` instances.

-This labrary has no project dependencies.
+This library has no project dependencies.